Leon High School Math Department

 Leon High School boasts thirteen of the area’s finest mathematics teachers, who specialize in helping students achieve their mathematic goals.
 High standards across the department challenge students to put forth concerted and consistent effort.

 Florida high school students are required to earn four math credits beginning with Algebra 1.
 Algebra 1 offers students the basic skills of algebraic thinking which lay the foundation for further math instruction.
 Figures and logical thinking are studied in Geometry.
 More advanced mathematical topics are introduced in Math for Data & Financial Literacy and Algebra 2.
-Afterwards students may explore furthering their skills in Math for College Alebra (this is NOT a college credit), and for students who intend to pursue rigorous college math courses, we offer Pre-Calculus, Probability & Statistics as well as Advanced Placement courses in Calculus and Statistics.
+Afterwards students may explore furthering their skills in Math for College Alebra and Math for College Liberal Arts (these are NOT college credits), and for students who intend to pursue rigorous college math courses, we offer Honors Probability & Statistics as well as Advanced Placement courses in Pre Calculus, Calculus and Statistics.

 TIPS FOR SUCCESS